-The information set forth below is only a summary and is not necessarily indicative of the results of future operations of Office Depot, and you should read the following information together with Office Depot's consolidated financial statements, the related notes and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in Office Depot's Annual Report on Form 10-K for the fiscal year ended December 27, 2014, which is incorporated by reference into this proxy statement/prospectus, and in Office Depot's other reports filed with the SEC.
-For more information, see the section entitled "Where You Can Find More Information" beginning on page [-].
+The information set forth below is only a summary and is not necessarily indicative of the results of future operations of Office Depot, and you should read the following information together with Office Depot's consolidated financial statements, the related notes and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in Office Depot's Annual Report on Form 10-K for the fiscal year ended December 27, 2014 and in its Quarterly Report on Form 10-Q for the quarterly period ended March 28, 2015, which are incorporated by reference into this proxy statement/prospectus, and in Office Depot's other reports filed with the SEC.
+For more information, see the section entitled "Where You Can Find More Information" beginning on page 255.